nim-lang/Nim/doc/manual.rst

 Please note that ``static T`` is just a syntactic convenience for the underlying generic type ``static[T]``.
-The type param can be omitted to obtain the type class of all values computable during semantic analysis.
+The type param can be omitted to obtain the type class of all constant expressions.
 A more specific type class can be created by instantiating ``static`` with another type class.

-You can force the evaluation of a certain expression during semantic analysis by coercing it to a corresponding ``static`` type:
+You can force an expression to be evaluated at compile time as a constant expression by coercing it to a corresponding ``static`` type:

 .. code-block:: nim
   import math